Supplements & Ingredients

 5. Guarantees.
 Does the brand offer any reassurances of satisfaction such as return/refund policies?

 Also, watch for subtle scams.
 For example, if the company sells peptide troches/biostrips.
 These usually have 10% the efficacy of the injectable, and cost 2-10X more per dose.
+A 2005 review of oral peptide delivery barriers explains why: enzymatic degradation, high molecular weight, and poor GI absorption severely limit oral bioavailability.
 Factors like peptide stability, molecular mass (Daltons), and peptide chain length determine how effective they will be.
+Research shows peptides degrade via deamidation, oxidation, and aggregation even in solid-state storage, according to a 1999 review on peptide chemical stability.

 Many vendors put profit first, and will sell you peptide troches that simply don’t work.